Photo by Luke Chesser on Unsplash

 path: /var/lib/docker/containers

-EOF# Wait for the beat to go green
+# Wait for the beat to go green

 kubectl get beat